top of page

 Example Projects: apron, bag, hot pad, throw pillow, travel pillow, maybe a table runner, possibly a class project, etc.

-Required Supplies: Sewing machine, scissors, white thread, pin cushion, straight pins, bobbin, large container for machine, small container for their project similar to a 12"x12" container for scrapbook ingredients paper projects.
+Required Supplies: Sewing machine, scissors, white thread, pin cushion, straight pins, bobbin, a large container for the machine, and a small container for their project similar to a 12"x12" container for scrapbook ingredients paper projects.
 They should have ALL of this from Beginner Sewing.

 Materials covered by class fees: Cutting mats, rotary tools, sewing rulers, fabrics, irons, and much more.

-(3 year rotation-current school year 2023/24 ) Students do not have to take Studio 1 in order to enlist in this class.
+(3-year rotation-current school year 2024/25) Students do not have to have previous Studio Art credits to enlist

 Class fees: $35